jaispritam/Interview-questions/README.md

-**Interview Questions - DSA in Python**
+ # **Interview Questions - DSA in Python**

-Welcome to this repository! 🎯
+## Welcome to this repository! 🎯

 This repository contains a curated collection of Data Structures and Algorithms (DSA) questions solved in Python.
 It is designed to help you:

-Practice essential DSA problems frequently asked in coding interviews.
+- Practice essential DSA problems frequently asked in coding interviews.

-Understand Python-based solutions for common algorithmic patterns.
+- Understand Python-based solutions for common algorithmic patterns.

-Improve problem-solving skills and coding efficiency.
+- Improve problem-solving skills and coding efficiency.

-Repository Structure
+## Repository Structure

-**Arrays**/ – Array-related questions
+- **Arrays**/ – Array-related questions

-**Strings**/ – String manipulation problems
+- **Strings**/ – String manipulation problems

-**LinkedLists**/ – Linked list operations
+- **LinkedLists**/ – Linked list operations

-**Stacks_Queues**/ – Stack and queue challenges
+- **Stacks_Queues**/ – Stack and queue challenges

-**Trees**/ – Binary tree and binary search tree questions
+- **Trees**/ – Binary tree and binary search tree questions

-**Graphs**/ – Graph traversal and algorithms
+- **Graphs**/ – Graph traversal and algorithms

-**DynamicProgramming**/ – DP-based problems
+- **DynamicProgramming**/ – DP-based problems

 Each problem includes:

-Problem description
+- Problem description

-Python solution
+- Python solution

-Explanation (where necessary)
+- Explanation (where necessary)

-How to Use
+### How to Use

-Clone the repository:
+1.Clone the repository:

 git clone <repository_url>

-Navigate to the folder of your topic of interest.
+2.Navigate to the folder of your topic of interest.

-Practice problems and compare your solutions with the provided ones.
+3.Practice problems and compare your solutions with the provided ones.

 Feel free to contribute by adding more DSA problems, improving existing solutions, or suggesting optimizations.

-Happy Coding! 🚀
+# Happy Coding! 🚀